Inactivity-Triggered Safe Access Methods: LockoutGuard and LegacyLink

 Integration with Other Features

-- Robust Key Management with Multi-Key Registration and WebAuthn: Enhances recovery and inheritance with secure, multi-key authentication, ensuring robust access control.
+- Robust Key Management with Multi-Key Registration and WebAuthn: Enhances recovery and succession with secure, multi-key authentication, ensuring robust access control.

-- Client-Side Encryption Using AES-256 GCM: Ensures that all recovery and inheritance keys are encrypted locally, maintaining zero-knowledge privacy throughout the process.
+- Client-Side Encryption Using AES-256 GCM: Ensures that recovery and LegacyLink material remain protected within UnoLock's privacy model.